Cerebellum-Realtime/cli/README.md

 # Cerebellum CLI

+## Introduction

-Cerebellum is a drop-in infrastructure for serverless real-time applications.
+Cerebellum is a scalable, drop-in infrastructure and library for realtime applications.
 The Cerebellum CLI tool is used to deploy the ready-made infrastructure to AWS with just a few simple commands.
-Cerebellum's preconfigured [WebSocket Server](https://github.com/Capstone2408-Team-2/server.git) is the default configuration for simple and efficient time-to-deployment with the [Cerebellum SDK](https://github.com/Capstone2408-Team-2/clientLibrary.git).
+Cerebellum's preconfigured [WebSocket Server](https://github.com/Cerebellum-Realtime/server.git) is the default configuration for simple and efficient time-to-deployment with the [Cerebellum SDK](https://github.com/Cerebellum-Realtime/clientSDK.git).
 If you prefer, you can use your own backend server by providing your image when prompted.

 <!-- toc -->